Pull the Pesticide Manufacturer Liability Shield in North Carolina!

 - [NOTE: NC bills include or refer to existing law and how the proposed bill will change the law.
 Underlined language is what will be added, struck-thru language will be deleted.
 All plain text is existing law that will remain.]

-- Section 19: “LIMIT LIABILITY FOR FIFRA-COMPLIANT LABELING SECTION 19.(a) G.S.
+- Following is the pesticide language that has currently been removed from the Farm Act.
+We are working to ensure that this section (or an amended version) is kept out.
+“LIMIT LIABILITY FOR FIFRA-COMPLIANT LABELING SECTION 19.(a) G.S.
 99B-5 is amended by adding a new subsection to read:

-- Despite what the lobbyists are saying, Section 19 is not about farmers having access to “crop protection tools.”
+- Despite what the lobbyists are saying, this language is not about farmers having access to “crop protection tools.”
 It’s not about preventing frivolous lawsuits.
 It’s not about the EPA refusing to let BAYER put cancer warnings on Roundup labels—BAYER has never asked for cancer warnings on the labels, disregarding all the published science and court cases revealing Roundup is carcinogenic.

-- Section 19 is about shielding all pesticide manufacturers, including those owned by China, from product liability lawsuits, allowing manufacturers and the EPA to evade accountability by violating North Carolinians’ constitutional “inviolable” right to a jury trial.
+- This language is about shielding all pesticide manufacturers, including those owned by China, from product liability lawsuits, allowing manufacturers and the EPA to evade accountability by violating North Carolinians’ constitutional “inviolable” right to a jury trial.

 - EPA-approved labels should never be presumed to satisfy a pesticide manufacturer’s duty to warn in a products liability action, and peer reviewed, published science should not be required to rebut the presumption.
 Here’s why: